firmwaremodules/iotfirmware/xively/grove/msp432/README.md

 1. **Assemble the hardware.**
-Attach the Grove Starter Kit modules to the Grove Base as shown in the image and described in the table.
+Attach the Grove Starter Kit modules to the Grove Base as shown in the image and described in the introductory table.

 ![](https://github.com/firmwaremodules/iotfirmware/raw/master/xively/grove/msp432/resources/grove_sensors.png "Xively Grove MSP432 demo sensor attachment diagram")